Brandon-Martinez27/zillow_regression_project/README.md

 | home_value | Value of the property |

 ## Inital Hypothesis & Thoughts
-- $H_{0}$: There is no relationship between home values and the number of bedrooms, bathrooms and square feet.
+> H<sub>0</sub>: There is no relationship between home values and the number of bedrooms, bathrooms and square feet.

-- $H_{a}$: There is a relationship between home values and the number of bedrooms, bathrooms and square feet.
+> H<sub>a</sub>: There is a relationship between home values and the number of bedrooms, bathrooms and square feet.

 ## Project Planning